bobanetwork/boba_legacy/boba_examples/nft_bridging/README.md

 $ docker-compose build && docker-compose up -V
 ```

-For local, use the same .env as .env.example
+**For local, use the same .env as .env.example**
+this includes the priv_key of the account which can register the ERC721 on the NFTBridges

 ## Running through the Example
 Once the local Boba stack is running, switch to: